p14n/journal/README.md

 ## You had me at 'Nothing actually useful', where do I read more?

-Read the docs, or jump into the architecture decision records to see the journey
+Read the [https://p14n.github.io/journal/](docs), and jump into the architecture decision records to see the journey